marklogic-community/mlphp/README.txt

    password: admin-pw
    role: rest-admin

-   To set up the users, go to the Admin interface (http://localhost:8001/), click Security, click Users, and then click the Create tab.
+   To set up the users, click Security, click Users, and then click the Create tab.

    MLPHP requires these roles and expects these usernames and passwords.
 If needed, you can change the usernames and passwords here:

    mlphp/setup.php

-3. Access the MarkLogic configuration interface here:
+3. Access the MarkLogic Packaging interface here:

    http://localhost:8002/manage/v1/package/compare/

-   and load the configuration file located in the mlphp directory:
+   Load the configuration file located in the mlphp directory:

    mlphp/config.xml

    This will set up REST servers, databases, and database indexes.
 The API classes, examples, and demos require these in order to work.

 3a.
-There currently is a bug in the configuration tool sets the incorrect modules setting for the REST servers.
+Currently, the Packaging tool sets the modules setting for the REST servers incorrectly.
 Until that bug is fixed, you need to perform the following in the Admin interface (http://localhost:8001):

    1. Click Configure and then click the "examples-REST" App Server.
    2. Change the modules setting from "(file system)" to "examples-REST-modules".
+Click ok.
    3. Repeat steps 1 and 2 for "photomap-REST" and "usbills-REST".
 Change their modules settings to "photomap-REST-modules" and "usbills-REST-modules" respectively.